Biography of Rev. Scott Elliott

 Scott previously served as the pastor at Riviera UCC in Palm Bay, Florida for seven years, where he also ran a family and youth Shakespeare Theatre Company.

-Scott is known for thoughtful and fun sermons that challenge the listener to center on Jesus’ call to embrace not only a loving God, but all people especially those others might place on the margins or think of as sinners.
+Known for thoughtful and fun sermons Scott challenges the listener to center on Jesus’ call to embrace not only a loving God, but all people especially those others might place on the margins or think of as sinners.
+His sermons tend to follow the Revised Common Lectionary readings and are scripture based.

 Scott’s theology is progressive and Bible-based.
-He takes very seriously Jesus’ two supreme commandments, to love God, and to love our neighbors, and Micah 6’s claim that what God requires of us is to seek justice, love kindness and walk humbly with our God.
+He takes very seriously Jesus’ supreme commandment, to love God, and to love our neighbors, and Micah 6’s claim that what God requires of us is to seek justice, love kindness and walk humbly with our God.
+Another set of verses he relies on a lot in ministry is Matthew 25: 31-46 where we learn the Son of Man is in the least among us.

-Scott begins each service with the time honored litany that “God is good all the time” and he ends the service with the blessing to “Go in peace knowing that you are loved and that you matter much.”
+In the church’s in-person services Scott begins with the time honored litany that “God is good all the time” and ends the services with the blessing to “Go in peace knowing that you are loved and that you matter much.”
 In between there is singing, prayer, thoughtful messages, humor, and lots of love.

 Scott and Nancy have four wonderful grown children, a dog and two cats.
-They make their home in Mount Vernon where they love to walk, explore central Ohio, read and putter around the house.
+They make their home in Mount Vernon where they love to walk, explore central Ohio, take photographs, read, garden and putter around the house.
+And sometimes when no one else is around, Scott plays the didgeridoo.

 Scott began his call at First Congregational United Church of Christ on November 1, 2013.